-One of the main question that people ask.
+One of the main questions that people ask.
 There is no right time to meditate, it’s going to be different to everyone.

 The right time for you, is the time when you are going to be able to practice it in a regular way.
 If you can figure out the best time for you and stick with it, this will help you to create a routine.

-We all have different schedules, so find the time that works for you and that doesn’t interfere with your day (or you will create resistence).
+We all have different schedules, so find the time that works for you and that doesn’t interfere with your day (or you will create resistance).

 My advice here is to experiment.
 Notice how you feel when you meditate at different times and what works with your daily routine.
 Sometimes what we think works for us, just brings tension, only by experimenting will you know.